-Strawberries and balsamic vinegar combine with goat cheese to make these memorable and tasty Strawberry Balsamic Muffins.
+Strawberries and balsamic vinegar combine with goat cheese to make these memorable and tasty bakery-style Strawberry Muffins.
 Use 6-Minute Strawberry Balsamic sauce (directions included) to avoid wet spots in your muffins that often occur when using fresh strawberries.

 Have you ever gathered wild strawberries?